Working as a Licensed Practical Nurse (LPN)

 • Reporting any changes in patients’ health to doctors and nurses

-Additional duties LPN include:
+Additional duties of LPNs include:

 • Greeting Patients and Recording Their Information